-Bulk INSERT is a feature that inserts multiple rows of data in embedded SQL (ECOBPG) in bulk.
+Bulk INSERT is a feature that inserts multiple rows of data in bulk.

 By specifying the array host variable that stored the data in the VALUES clause of the INSERT statement, the data for each element in the array can be inserted in bulk.
 This feature is used by specifying the insertion count in the FOR clause immediately before the INSERT statement.